Blagai/FakeDeafenBD/README.md

 This plugin uses the Better Discord and the ZeresPluginLibrary, so thanks to https://github.com/BetterDiscord and https://github.com/rauenzi.

 I would be making some more Better Discord plugins in the future.
-If you have some ideas or would like to help hit me up on Discord (old account so I have usernames already) chloethebitch
+If you have some ideas or would like to help hit me up on Discord (old account so I have usernames already) @chloethebitch

 If you like my plugins and want to support me you can donate here paypal.me/ArielChloeMann